 - a.
 Pilot A is towed about 2 km down track and releases.
-Straight distance from that release point can be claimed for a badge or for any free distance record. - b.
+Straight distance from that release point can be claimed for a badge (other than Silver distance) or for any free distance record. - b.
 Pilot B releases, climbs and then goes back behind the start line but does not cross it when heading out on course.
 The declared start point cannot be claimed, therefore only straight distance or free distance tasks can be claimed from the release point. - c.
 Pilot C releases and crosses the start line, but decides his height is insufficient, so climbs then starts again.
-He can claim any task completed, and claims the last crossing as the start time.
+He can claim any task completed, and claims the most favourable crossing as the start time.

-4.4 Finishing examples

-The finish line can be crossed more than once.
+4.4 Finishing examples The finish line can be crossed more than once.
 Cross again if you were low the first time and would suffer an unacceptable loss of height correction for a distance task or invalidate a speed task.
 It is useful to have a finish point at the approach end of your planned landing field, or at the intersection of two runways so that the line can be crossed from a landing on either runway.
 In the diagram below:

 - a.
 Pilot A crosses the finish line correctly.
 The point he crosses the line is his finish position and height. - b.
-Pilot B crosses to the right of the finish line, thermalled (see 4.5 below), then crossed the finish line again to land, but from the wrong direction.
+Pilot B crosses to the right of the finish line, thermalled (see below), then crossed the finish line again to land, but from the wrong direction.
 Pilot B has not completed his declared finish, but the finish point could be a fix selected at some point behind the finish line if a finish fix is allowed.

 4.5 Virtual finish A fix may be selected post-flight from the FR data as an in-flight finish point.
-A virtual finish allows the pilot to: use the same loss-of-height calculation for a distance flight in a pure glider as a motor glider that restarts its MoP, or claim a finish fix that will minimize or eliminate a LoH correction, or attain a valid finish then land elsewhere for safety or convenience.
+A virtual finish allows the pilot to: use the same loss of height calculation for a distance flight in a pure glider as a motor glider that restarts its MoP, or claim a finish fix that will minimize or eliminate a LoH correction, or attain a valid finish then land elsewhere for safety or convenience.
 To use a virtual finish effectively, you must plan that it may be needed.
-For example, you may climb to any height before starting to allow for a safe height for an early departure on a task, but you will then need to determine the lowest finish altitude that will incur no penalty.
+For example, you may climb to any height before starting to allow for a safe height for an early departure on a task, but you will then need to determine the lowest finish altitude safe height for an early departure on a task, but you will then need to determine the lowest finish altitude that will incur no penalty.
 Similarly, if you are too low at the finish of a task that allows for little or no LoH correction to be required, you may climb after crossing the finish line until the LoH from the start drops to an acceptable value and then cross the finish line again.